alordash/already/README.md

 hotcode = "*"
 ```

-List `cdylib` in your crate's type list:
+Add `cdylib` to your library crate types:

 ```toml
 [lib]